Soyamprabha/Soyamprabha/README.md

 I'm Soyam Prabha Mallick from India.
 I am a tech enthusiast keen of learning all the new advancements and implying them to solve real life problems.
 A beginner at programming and designing, I am looking forward to learn a variety of tech stacks and collaborating on interesting and engaging projects.
 I am currently working on my front-end web development skills and entering into open source.

-- 🔭 I’m currently working on my front-end web dev skills
+- 🔭 I’m working on my front-end web dev skills now
 - 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate on interesting and engaging projects.